SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 15 mins

-Simple and delicious fruit glaze that can be made quick and easy with a Kool-Aid Packet.
+Simple and delicious fruit glaze that can be made quickly and easily with a Kool-Aid Packet.
 You will make this Homemade Danish Dessert recipe again and again.

 Author: Recipe from my sister Merry